humweb-archived/module/README.md

     "App\\Modules": ""
 }
 ```
-Then run composer update one last time
+Then run composer update one last time for this setup
 ```
 composer update
 ```